HONORS 214/314 (27207/27208)

 War-making and peacemaking confront us with difficult moral dilemmas involving life and death.
 In this course we seek to identify the core issues associated with the ethics of war and peace in an era of dramatic global transitions.
 The course covers a wide range of topics such as suicide bombing, the use of torture and/or drones in counterterrorism, humanitarian intervention, nonviolence resistance and more.
 Environmental, economic, religious, and gender-related concerns will be covered in exploring personal and political means of coping with difficult dilemmas of war and peace.

-Dr. Lapid teaches in the Department of Government.
+Dr. Lapid is Professor Emeritus from the Department of Government.
 He has research interests in social theory, international relations, and security studies.

 WORLD DANCE (ED)